-- 1. Career appointments are established for a fixed or variable percentage of time at 50% or more of full-time and are expected to continue for one year or longer. - 2.
-A career appointment may also be established by conversion from a limited appointment pursuant to Section B. 4. and B. 5., of this Article.
+- 1. Career appointments are established for a fixed or variable percentage of time at fifty percent (50%) or more of full-time and are expected to continue for one (1) year or longer. - 2.
+A career appointment may also be established by conversion from a limited appointment pursuant to Sections B. 4. and B. 5., of this Article.